DETERMINED ADMISSION ARRANGEMENTS FOR KINGFISHER PRIMARY SCHOOL FOR THE ACADEMIC YEAR 2020/2021

-Parents are not obliged to start their child at school until the beginning of the term after the child is five.
-Therefore, parents who have been offered a September place may ask to defer their child’s admission until later in the school year or until the child reaches compulsory school age in that school year without losing the offer of a place.
+- Parents/carers are not obliged to start their child at school until the beginning of the term after the child is 5.
+Therefore, parents/carers who have been offered a September place may ask to defer their child’s admission until later in the school year or until the child reaches compulsory school age in that school year without losing the offer of a place.
 Parents/carers can also request that their child attends part-time until the child reaches compulsory school age.
-Parents/carers of children with Summer Term birthdays (1st April to 31st August) may ask to start their child in Year 1 in the following academic year but the reception place will not be saved.
-Parents will have to re-apply for a Year 1 place.
+Parents/carers of children with summer term birthdays (1 April to 31 August 2017) may ask to start their child in Year 1 in September 2022 but the Reception place will not be saved.
+Parents/carers will have to reapply for a Year 1 place.
 Parents/carers are not able to defer entry beyond the beginning of the term after the child’s fifth birthday.

-- Current family association (a brother or sister (including adopted, foster and step siblings) in the school at the time of application and still attending in September 2017);
+- Children with a current family association (a brother or sister (including adopted, foster and step siblings) in the school at the time of application and still attending in September 2022).

-- Child’s health reasons – medical evidence must be provided which demonstrates a specific health reason which requires a child to attend the preferred school;
+- Children with health reasons.
+Medical evidence must be provided which demonstrates a specific health reason, which requires a child to attend Kingfisher Primary School.

 - Multiple birth children, as defined in the Medway coordinated admission scheme.